What is a Guarantor for a Rental Apartment?

 Normally, you won't receive the keys to your new apartment without this signature along with the security deposit and agreed-upon rent money.

 By the guarantor signing the lease, they will officially be held accountable for the outcome of your payments or lack thereof.

 This can become an issue when your guarantor is out-of-state or living abroad.

 Some landlords or management companies may allow an electronic signing for the guarantor.

 However, more often a physical signature is asked for.

 This complicates the situation where the lease or a separate rider may have to be express mailed and the guarantor's signature notarized and returned.

-Hopefully, your abroading-dwelling guarantor is planning a visit near you some time soon.
+Hopefully, your abroad-dwelling guarantor is planning a visit near you sometime soon.

 Signing the lease is the ultimate moment of truth often for guarantors.

 Even parents have been known to walk out on lease signings if they don't like the apartment, the roommates, or don't feel that their child will be responsible enough.